• Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 Help!
 My Filter is Pumping Very Slowly

-If your filter is pumping water slowly, then there is either a problem with the impeller, an obstruction in the filter hoses or dirty filter pads.
+If your filter is pumping water slowly, then there is either a problem with the impeller, an obstruction in the filter hoses, or dirty filter pads.

 Filter Pads

-How often a filter pad should be cleaned and replaced is a function of your particular filter, the size of your aquarium and your bio-load.
-You definitely want to clean your filter pads at least monthly.
-Information on how often you change your filter pads and other media will be in your canister filter manual.
+If your filter pads and media are clogged, water flow will be reduced.
+The more detritus in the filter, the harder the pump must work to push water through the media, and the less water returned to the tank.
+How often a filter pad should be cleaned and replaced depends on your particular filter, the size of your aquarium, and your bio-load.
+You definitely want to clean your filter pads at least once a month.
+Information on how often you should change your filter pads and other media should be in your canister filter manual.
 We carry replacement media in the Aquarium Filter Replacement Media section.

 Impeller Problems